ing-bank/baker/core/baker-test/README.md

 ## RecipeAssert

-To create a recipe assert instance you have to provide a baker instance and a recipe instance id:
+To create a recipe assert instance a baker instance and a recipe instance id are required:

 **java:**
 ```java